AndcultureCode/AndcultureCode/clean-code/FORMATTING.md

 }
 ```

-While this refactored code is easier to read, the inclusion of the `else if` and `else` further muddy it's implementation and its desireability.
+While this refactored code is easier to read, the inclusion of the `else if` and `else` further muddy its implementation and its desireability.
 This logic could be inversed making for a cleaner, shorter set of code that accomplishes the same thing like so:
 ```CSharp
 if (myNumberEntry >= lowerLimit && myNumberEntry <= upperLimit)
 {